GW campus with leaves changing

 What is a service animal?

 A service animal must be individually trained to perform a task, specifically related to the animal handler’s disability.
 There is no certification or identification that is needed, although identification through the use of a service animal vest is recommended.
 Confusion may arise related to service animals, often with regard to whether the animal is an emotional support animal or therapy animal.
 A service animal is not an emotional support animal or therapy animal.
-A service animal can only be a dog or miniature horse.
+A service animal can only be a dog or a miniature horse.

 Information for Instructional Faculty in High Hazard Areas: